 Diamantis, D., 1998.
 Ecotourism: characteristics and involvement patterns of its consumers in the United Kingdom.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: